cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 Group: `encryption`, `searchable encryption`, `masking`

-Descryption: specifies which action should be performed in case of a failure of some operation (decryption error, wrong data type, etc.).
+Description: specifies which action should be performed in case of a failure of some operation (decryption error, wrong data type, etc.).

 The `ciphertext` means that the raw (possibly encrypted) data should be returned to a client.